learnk8s/learnk8s.io/_blog/why-kube/index.md

 But let's be honest: **it's like changing the wheels of a running car**.

-You put a lot of effort in updating the specs, the applications is updated and you need to start from scratch.
+You put a lot of effort in tuning the system only to realise that the application changed again and you have to start from scratch.

-So you surrend and use a short selection of compute resources: small, medium and large.
+So you end up taking the only sensible choice: selecting a small, medium and large virtual machine and use them for all workloads.

-And you accept wasting hundreds of megabytes of RAM and plenty of CPU cycles.
+You know you are wasting hundreds of megabytes of RAM and plenty of CPU cycles and you have to live with it.

 If it makes you feel any better, there're plenty companies suffering from similar inefficiencies.